 Represented Yahoo! in a cybersquatting action involving the registration and use of more than 600 domain names comprised of Yahoo!’s trademarks or variations thereof and obtained a consent judgment and permanent injunction pursuant to a confidential settlement agreement.

 /Monster, Inc. v.
 Monster Memory and More, Inc. (TTAB)

 Obtained cancellation of registration for MONSTER MEMORY AND MORE for “memory cards” based on likelihood of confusion with Monster Cable’s MONSTER mark while earning first fame ruling for MONSTER mark (TTAB 2013).

-Obtained TRO and preliminary injunctions from District Court against a Greek trademark licensee’s unauthorized use of the licensed Harley-Davidson trademarks in Europe and personal jurisdiction and decisions on the merits affirmed by Seventh Circuit.
+Obtained TRO and preliminary injunctions from District Court against a Greek trademark licensee’s unauthorized use of the licensed Harley-Davidson trademarks in Europe and decision that U.S. courts had personal jurisdiction over foreign defendant based on language of trademark license agreement, and decisions on the merits affirmed by Seventh Circuit Court of Appeals.

 Defeated preliminary injunction motion filed by the owner of the mark SOOTHIES for breast feeding pads to enjoin the maker of SOOTHIE pacifiers from expanding use of SOOTHIE mark to baby bottles and nipples.

 /H.D.
 Vest, Inc. v.
 Herbert Vest (N.D.
 Tex.)

 Defeated preliminary injunction motion filed by Wells Fargo subsidiary H.D.
 Vest, Inc. to enjoin defendant from using his personal name H.D.
 Vest in business names.